naoshibaikyu/cyborgresistance/halloween.md

 GilliamKnightWolf: **[snarls]**

-%Free from the attacker, Silver looks around the room, and sees a bulky suit of armour.
-In it's grasp, is a long pointy spear.
-He takes it, and starts to inch carefully towards the wolf.
+%Free from the attacker, Silver looks around the room, and sees a bulky suit of armor.
+In its grasp, is a long pointy spear.
+He pulls the spear out of the armor's grasp.
+Suddenly the helmet of said armor comes to life for a brief moment.

+Ragger: Hey, please remember to give that back once you're finished with it!

+OniSilver: Noted my friend.

+Ulala: **[in thought]** Was that a Ragger...?

+%Silver holds the spear at the ready as he inches carefully towards the transformed Gilliam Knight.

 OniSilver Angry: Now I say this again.
 BEGONE, foul beast!!! **[stabs the wolf through the midsection with the spear!]**